opensafely/non-specific-immunity-research/README.md

 # Viral competition and transient non-specific immunity to COVID-19

+This project is either no longer active or may be ongoing.
+Results in this repository MUST NOT be considered an accurate or valid representation of the study purpose.
+These data may reflect an incomplete or incorrect analysis with no further ongoing work.
+The repository content has ONLY been made public to support the OpenSAFELY open science and transparency principles and to support the sharing of re-usable code for other subsequent users.
+The results have not been peer-reviewed.
+No clinical, policy or safety conclusions must be drawn from any of the data here

 This is a study of non-specific immunity to COVID-19 due to viral competition resulting from non-COVID-19 respiratory infections.